 - The ashes will be flying about the temple, make sure you thoroughly wash your hair and clothes after your visit.

 - Be respectful – you are attending someone’s funeral.
-That means don’t laugh, or joke around or shout unnecessary things.
+That means don’t laugh, joke around or shout unnecessary things.

 - DO NOT take photos of the cremations.
-Although I saw some tourists doing this and it’s not as strict as Varanasi, it felt so wrong for me.
+Although I saw some tourists doing this and it’s not as strict as Varanasi, it felt so wrong to me.
 Plus, it got me thinking why?
 Maybe it’s a surreal experience and doesn’t feel like it’s happening.

 - Watch and learn – It may be hard to watch, but learning about Hindu culture and religious activities will expand your mind.